 I don’t have the talent on my team to make the number.
 This is the top complaint we hear from Sales Leaders.
 Many of them are right.
 Attracting and keeping top talent is a highly competitive battleground.
 A few upgrades can make your year.
 How you approach acquiring that talent will make the difference.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 When we ask “B” Leaders say why they have a talent issue, here are the top responses: